refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * Curse of dimensionality

   Data in very high dimension has many weird behavior comapred to 3D we are familiar with.
 Data points in higher dimension are sparse: the number of data points is exponential increasing with the dimension if you keep the density of data.
 Novel features in high dimension also include: the Euclidean distance betwenn all pairs of points are nearly the same; the volume of hypersphere with radius r is approaching zero compared to the cube with edge 2r.
-Therefore, many familiar approaches to manipulate and organize data don't work well.
+Therefore, many familiar approaches to manipulate and organize data don't work well in very high dimension.

 ### Statistical Inference